Configuring the Script

 To begin editing, click the Begin Editing button.
 This requests exclusive edit access from the backend, ensuring only one person can edit the script at a time to prevent conflicting changes.

-Once you have edit access, you’ll see options to Save the script, along with buttons for Add Line and Add Stage Direction.
+Once you have edit access, you’ll see options to Save the script, along with a dropdown button for Add Dialogue that provides access to all line types.

 - Select the Act and Scene where the line occurs